-- 1. careful review of satellite laboratory inventory in eBlood and request for return of stock older than 21 days to the John Hunter Hospital laboratory - 2. replacement of older stock in satellite laboratories with more recently delivery products from the Blood Service

-A delicate balance is managed by the scientists at the John Hunter Hospital laboratory to ensure that both the satellite laboratories and the John Hunter Hospital laboratory themselves have both an adequate number of products and that inventory is of appropriate age.
-This balance is important to maintain to ensure that the product is available for the clinical use that it is required for, while maintaining a low wastage rate and ensuring the optimal utilisation of a precious product.
+- 1. careful review of satellite laboratory inventory in eBlood and request for return of stock older than 21 days to the John Hunter Hospital laboratory - 2. replacement of older stock in satellite laboratories with more recently delivery products from Lifeblood laboratories and the John Hunter Hospital laboratory themselves have both an adequate number of products and that inventory is of appropriate age.
+This balance is important to maintain to ensure that the product is available for the clinical use that it is required for, while maintaining a low wastage rate ensuring the optimal utilisation of a precious product.